Gook: Etymology

+The earliest use of the word in the English language comes from the name of a traditional Cornish Bonnet.

+The usage for Koreans possibly comes from the Korean word "국" (guk), meaning "country", "한국" (hanguk), meaning "Korea", or "미국" (miguk), meaning "America".
+U.S. soldiers in the Korean War might have heard locals saying miguk (미국), referring to Americans, and misinterpreted this as "Me gook."

 Historical use

-The origin of gook is unclear, but it may have originated among U.S. Marines during the Philippine–American War (1899–1902).
-Historically, U.S. military personnel used the word to refer to non-Americans of various races.
-The earliest published example is dated 1920 and notes that U.S. Marines then in Haiti used the term to refer to Haitians.
+The origin of gook is unclear, but it may have originated among U.S. Marines during the Philippine–American War (1899–1913), where the similar term goo-goo was also used to refer to Filipinos.
+The Marines who occupied Nicaragua in 1912 took to calling the natives gooks.
+In 1920, it was reported that U.S. Marines in Haiti used the term to refer to Haitians.
+Historically, U.S. military personnel used the word to refer to non-Americans of various ethnicities.

-Although mainly used to describe European foreigners “except those from England, especially East and Southeast Asians, it has been used to describe foreigners in general, including Italians in 1944, Indians, Lebanese and Turks in the '70s, and Arabs in 1988.
-This dual usage is similar to the offensive word wog in British English.
+During World War II, U.S. troops fighting on the Pacific Front occasionally referred to the natives of Pacific Islands as gooks.
+The term appears in the 1943 film Guadalcanal Diary, when one of the characters of the film refers to the titular setting as "gook island".

-When U.S. troops were stationed on the Korean Peninsula at the outbreak of the Korean War, so prevalent was the use of the word gook during the few first months of the war that U.S. General Douglas MacArthur banned its use, for fear that Asians would become alienated to the United Nations Command because of the insult.
+When U.S. troops were stationed on the Korean Peninsula at the outbreak of the Korean War, so prevalent was the use of the word gook during the first few months of the war that U.S. General Douglas MacArthur banned its use, for fear that Asians would become alienated to the United Nations Command because of the insult.
+In spite of MacArthur’s early prohibition, the term was nonetheless used by U.S. troops during the conflict, and U.S. postwar occupation troops in South Korea continued to call the Koreans "gooks".

-The term was used in British Army dispatches during that war.
-The posthumous Victoria Cross citation for Major Kenneth Muir, for the Battle of Hill 282, stated that his last words were: "The Gooks will never drive the Argylls off this hill".
+The term was also used by non-American troops during the Korean War as well.
+The posthumous Victoria Cross citation for British Army major Kenneth Muir, who was killed in action at the Battle of Hill 282, stated that his last words were "The Gooks will never drive the Argylls off this hill."

-In spite of MacArthur’s early prohibition the term was used by U.S. troops during the conflict, and U.S. postwar occupation troops in South Korea called the Koreans "gooks".

 In modern U.S. usage, "gook" refers particularly to communist soldiers during the Vietnam War and has also been used towards all Vietnamese and at other times to all Southeast Asians in general.
 It is considered to be highly offensive.
 In a highly publicized incident, Senator John McCain used the word during the 2000 presidential campaign to refer to his North Vietnamese captors when he was a prisoner of war: "I hate the gooks.
 I will hate them as long as I live… I was referring to my prison guards and I will continue to refer to them in language that might offend."
 A few days later, however, he apologized to the Vietnamese community at large.